-These pancakes are perfect with some good old fashioned maple syrup, but I love topping them off with banana slices, blueberries, and crushed walnuts.
+These pancakes are perfect with some good old fashioned maple syrup, but I love topping them off with a simple blueberry compote and extra fresh berries.

-Feel free to throw in some chocolate chips to the batter (or just make my chocolate chip pancakes!), or even some blueberries if desired.
+Feel free to throw in some chocolate chips to the batter (or just make my chocolate chip pancakes!), or some blueberries if desired.
 Sub the apple sauce for banana or pumpkin puree for a flavorful variation!

 How do I make pancakes fluffy?
-This recipe also uses plenty of of baking soda AND baking powder, which helps give the ultimate fluffy texture.
+This recipe also uses plenty of baking powder, which helps give the ultimate fluffy texture.
 The baking powder is especially important for making pancakes fluffy, so be sure to use the full 2 teaspoons.

 Can I freeze pancakes?
-These vegan gluten free pancakes can also be frozen, they will keep in the freezer for 2-3 weeks.
+These vegan gluten free pancakes can also be frozen, they will keep in the freezer for 3 weeks.
 Make sure to let them cool completely before transferring to an air tight container.

 Try this recipe?
 Leave a comment and rating below and let us know how it turns out!
 Follow along on instagram for more recipes & updates!